 I give high marks for every reporting trip (exploring!) and most of the writing time (thinking!), but the feedback hours make me queasy.

 The biggest difference now that I’m back at a local publication is that the responses are personal.
 The people who send nasty emails and social media posts sometimes turn out to be your neighbors.
-Each person who engages with a piece of writing brings his or her own experiences to my work, and those experiences could lead them to love or hate it, and me.
+Each person who engages with a piece of writing brings their own experiences to my work, and those experiences could lead them to love or hate it, and me.
 Which is fine until you run into them at the supermarket.

 The other 2s and 3s on the negative side were rare, but intense.
 And for many couples, they’re as common in December as the cold.

 I wonder why these pieces of pop culture are landing so firmly in American lives now.
 What’s going on with us?
 Are breakups having a moment?
 Are we embracing unhappiness?
-I sure hope not.
+I hope not.

 The day after Christmas, I turned 40.

 This makes me a lot older than other first-time dads.
 For someone who spent a good bit of the past eight years helping to take care of his ailing father, I’m worried about that.
 You never want to look into the future and see yourself as an old man and a burden.

 Laura and I drove to Charleston, South Carolina, that day, a short three-hour trip from our house.
 She’d booked a room at an artsy hotel, and for two days we walked and napped, walked and napped.

 I did a lot of thinking, too.
 I missed my dad, and as we wandered into places and people looked down at her belly then looked away, we talked about our son and who he might be.
 The sadness of a first holiday season without a father and the excitement of a future with a son simply coexisted, but the good won out.